Not a day goes by when you don’t read about how people hate their jobs, or people hate their boss, and how there is no work-life balance, etc.

 When you have a job, you are forced to learn new things.
 It helps you grow as an individual and of-course your marketability.

-Over the years, I have learnt the following skills by working for someone.
+Over the years, I have learned the following skills by working for someone.

 - Sales Skills